autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 ## Slashing

 Slashing penalties are computed by the protocol and applied for proven faults at epoch end.
-The penalty severity is computed based on slashing protocol parameter configuration, the _offending validator's_ own slashing history, and the total number of slashable offences committed in the epoch by all validators.
+The penalty amount is computed based on a base slashing rate and slashing factors including the total number of slashable offences committed in the epoch and the individual _offending validator's_ own slashing history.
+For parameters see [slashing protocol configuration](/concepts/accountability/#slashing-protocol-configuration) beneath.

 Slashing is applied as part of the state finalization function.
 As the last block of an epoch is finalized, AFD will apply slashing for proven _faults_ to validator stake, slashing stake per Autonity's [Penalty-Absorbing Stake (PAS)](/glossary/#penalty-absorbing-stake-pas) model, and applying validator jailing.